-- Install each chip with the notch facing up; otherwise, when you power up the control, the chips will be destroyed. - Align pins correctly with the socket before plugging chips in.
+- Install each chip with the notch facing in the same direction as the notch on the old firmware chip; otherwise, when you power up the control, the chips will be destroyed. - Align pins correctly with the socket before plugging chips in.